anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2017-03-10-matryoshka-intro.md

 ---
-template: post
-variables:
 title: Introduction to Recursion Schemes with Matryoshka
 categories: [blog]
 description: Motivation for the recursion schemes based on fixed-point types and their implementation in Matryoshka.
 keywords: [scala,programming,functional programming,category theory,recursion schemes,matryoshka,catamorphism,recursion]
 example: matryoshka-intro
-filters: [post]
 ---

 > Recursion is the GOTO of functional programming - Erik Meijer[^1]